Skip to main content

 What the Research Says

-Black cohosh has the most extensive clinical evidence base of any herbal remedy for menopausal symptoms.
-The Cochrane review by Leach & Moore (2012) analyzed 16 randomized controlled trials and concluded that black cohosh showed a significant reduction in vasomotor symptoms compared to placebo, though study quality varied.
-Osmers et al. (2005) published a rigorous RCT of 304 menopausal women showing that isopropanolic black cohosh extract (iCR, the basis of Remifemin) significantly improved menopausal complaints over 12 weeks.
-The safety profile has been extensively reviewed, with the American Herbal Products Association and European Medicines Agency both concluding that hepatotoxicity risk is very low with standardized extracts.
+Black Cohosh is well-supported by clinical evidence for alleviating menopausal symptoms.
+A Cochrane review by Leach and Moore (2012) analyzed 16 randomized controlled trials, concluding that black cohosh significantly reduces vasomotor symptoms compared to placebo, despite variability in study quality.
+Osmers et al. (2005) conducted a rigorous RCT involving 304 menopausal women, demonstrating that isopropanolic black cohosh extract (iCR), the basis of Remifemin, improved menopausal complaints over 12 weeks.

 References